Alcohol

 Alcohol and liver damage

 Alcohol can also disrupt the production of antioxidants, which defend the body against free radical damage.
+It is the combination of over-production of free radicals and loss of antioxidants leads to liver damage.

-Tips for reducing or avoiding alcohol
+Tips for reducing alcohol

 The following suggestions may help, whether you decide to drink less or quit drinking altogether

-- Don’t keep any alcohol at home.
+• Don’t keep alcohol at home.

-- Remind yourself regularly about why you are giving up alcohol and the benefits it will bring.
+• Remind yourself regularly about why you are giving up alcohol and the benefits it will bring.

-- Try to keep your mind off alcohol, by involving yourself in other things, particularly at times when you usually have a drink.
+• Try to keep your mind off alcohol by involving yourself in other things, particularly at times when you usually have a drink.

-- Monitor how much alcohol you drink.
+• Monitor how much alcohol you drink.
 Be honest, even if the total seems unreasonable.
 Once you know where you are starting from it will be easier to measure or monitor improvements.

-- Drink with or after food as this slows down the absorption rate.
+• Drink with or after food as this slows down the absorption rate.

-- It is better to spread your alcohol intake over the whole week, rather than drinking heavily in one session.
+• Spread your alcohol intake over the whole week, rather than drinking heavily in one session.

 Support organisations